 Resources Law Library

-If you have a specific law-related question unrelated to one of the practice areas that we specialize in, feel free to make use of our Law Library.
-It contains relevant information related to each of the denoted areas of law listed below.
+If you have a specific legal question that is unrelated to one of our practice areas, feel free to use our Law Library.
+It contains information relevant to each of the areas of law listed below.

 Civil Harassment: Restraining Orders

 Civil harassment restraining orders are different from those issued for child abuse or neglect, elder abuse or neglect, or domestic violence.